 But not everyone is in the same boat as me.

 Given the usual complexitys of moving to HTTPS and the risks of getting wrong, I highly recommend you get a professional to do it.

 It should cost you around $50-$100 and the benefits of moving to HTTPS are far to strong to ignore now.

 This month I published and updated 4 posts including the income report.

 We started off with my incredible internal link building strategy which also shows you just how powerful internal links are when used correctly.

-Then I updated my post about making quick money with surveys with some new insights and also results of my own earnings.
+Then I updated my post about the best survey sites with some new insights and also results of my own earnings.